TheCatsOfUlthar/ProductionLineTracker/README.md

             2. Future potential employers
             3. Professor

-    * Timelines (a breakdown of the Product Backlog into time-bound smaller, more detailed tasks in Sprint Backlogs)
+    VII.
+Timelines (a breakdown of the Product Backlog into time-bound smaller, more detailed tasks in Sprint Backlogs)
         1. Three 5-week sprints, detailed below.